Sobhna’s Stall shares spice and stories at Fieldays

 For Sobhna Odedra, the journey began when she sought to find employment in her mid-fifties.

-Despite early challenges, she quickly brought new flavours to the local farmers’ markets.
+Despite early challenges, she quickly brought new flavours to the local farmers’ markets and her distinctive cuisines, condiments and snacks rapidly found a devoted following.

-Now, alongside her daughter Nimisha Odedra, Sobhna’s Fieldays stall introduces thousands of visitors to authentic Indian flavours every day.
+Now, alongside her daughter Nimisha Odedra, Sobhna’s Fieldays stall is introducing new customers to authentic Indian flavours.

 “There’s a perception in New Zealand that Indian food has to be really creamy, sugary and rich”.